Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 2.02 degrees Kelvin in November 2025, compared to 1.80 in the previous month.
+In land locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.62 degrees Kelvin in April 2026, compared to 0.83 in March 2026.

 Sample.
-There are 2,111 data points overall in the monthly time series presented in the plot above.
-The series covers the time period going from January 1850 to November 2025.
+In the monthly series presented in the figure, there are 2,116 data points.
+The series covers the period going from January 1850 to April 2026.

 History.
-Here’s a quick look at some summary statistics we computed on the whole sample: the anomaly had an average value of -0.14 degrees Kelvin; it recorded a bottom of -1.55 in January 1893; it hit a maximum of 2.25 in November 2024.
+Have a look at some simple statistics we calculated on the entire sample: the anomaly averaged -0.76 degrees Kelvin; it registered a minimum of -2.17 in January 1893; it hit a peak of 1.47 in November 2024.

 Latest values